frnsys/geiger/README.md

     $ python run.py train_polisent

-## Method

-The general approach is:

-- Identify comment clusters
-- For clusters satisfying some criteria (e.g. minimum size), select a representative sentence.

 ## Configuration

 The main configuration option is `config.features` in which you specify what featurizers to use.
 Clustering strategies other than LDA use these features to generate clusters.

-## To Do

-- write a chrome extension to mock the selections on a live NYT page